VaniliKate/insta-clone/README.md

 ## Features
 - User authentication(Sign up and sign in).
-- Password Reset using email.
+- Posting images.
-- Posting Images.
+- Follow others and see thier photos.
 - Like and comment on a post.

 ### Installation